ScottFeichter/cap-stone-do-reg-mi-app/README.md

       "errors": {
         "name": "Academic Department name must be alpha-numeric only.
 Please remove special characters.", "chair": "Academic Department chair must be alphabetic only.
-Please remove numbers or special characters.", "imageURL": "Image URL must be a valid URL or blank.", }
+Please remove numbers or special characters.", "imageURL": "Image URL must be a valid URL or blank."
+      }
     }
     ```